Hypercubed/starz/README.md

 # STARZ!

-starz.io is a simple strategy game where you control a number of star systems and try to conquer the the Bubble.
+starz.io is a simple strategy game where you control a number of star systems and try to conquer The Bubble.
 The Bubble is a cluster of star systems connected by hyperspace lanes.
 You start with one system and must expand your control by sending ships to capture other systems.

+## Lore

+You are the commander of a fledgling interstellar empire.
+Your species recently dicovered "The Bubble", a cluster of star systems connected by hyperspace lanes.
+Your homeworld (★) is the starting point of your expansion, and you must strategically capture other star systems to grow your influence and power.
+Along the way, you will encounter habbitatable systems teeming with resources (▲) and rival empires vying for control of the same systems.
+Outmaneuver and outthink them to become the dominant force in The Bubble!

 ## Gameplay